Liposuction Surgery Types: What is the Safest Lipo Method?Body Plastic Surgery

 1) How much fat can be removed in liposuction?

-The amount of fat that can be removed during this surgery depends on the fat volume, size of the body part, surgical technique and tools, and the patient's expectations.
+The amount of fat that can be removed during this surgery depends on the fat volume, body part size, surgical technique and tools, and the patient's expectations.

 2) Is the result of liposuction permanent?